 1. Acknowledge and understand the practice of Risk Management

-Acknowledging the need for a Risk Management program and the long term benefits it can bring to the organisation and the industry in which you operate in will help you to communicate the plan to the wider team as you progress.
-Understanding what a Risk Management program is will be key to its design and ultimately to its success when implemented throughout the organisation.
+Acknowledging the need for a Risk Management plan and the long term benefits it can bring to the organisation and the industry in which you operate in will help you to communicate the plan to the wider team as you progress.
+Understanding what a Risk Management plan is will be key to its design and ultimately to its success when implemented throughout the organisation.